 Google Drive Ransomware Protection (plus One Drive, Dropbox)

 The best way to ensure Google Drive ransomware protection is to educate yourself on how to avoid or prevent it.
 You need to learn how to recognize a phishing email, not downloading files from unsafe sources, and keeping up to date with the latest malware and how it is being spread.

 Backups are also essential to recover from a malware attack, and Ransomare protection, in particular.
 Syncing files to the cloud is not sufficient backup and as previously discussed, may actually make the problem worse.

 A third party cloud-to-cloud backup service is necessary if you use cloud services similar to Google Drive.
 In this way you can simply restore your backed up files to a previous version in the event that they are encrypted or deleted.

-This happens with the help of a Restore-In-Time Machine service that is invaluable for users infected by ransomware.
+This is achieved with the help of a Restore-In-Time Machine service, which is invaluable for corporate users infected by ransomware.
 This feature means that a whole snapshot of your account is created with every automated or manual backup.
 Even if you disable Spinbackup automatic recovery, you don’t need to monotonously select the required version for all your items, but simply open the latest snapshot before your account has been infected, and recover your entire G Suite with a single click.